Granville County Vehicle Impound Guide

 Act Immediately

 Storage fees start accruing the moment your vehicle is towed.
 Every day costs more money.
-Contact the impound lot as soon as possible to arrange retrieval.
+In Granville County, the decentralization of towing means contacting the right lot quickly is key.

 After 30 Days